-If the photographer is Andre Vicente Goncalves, he's not snooping, he just likes the hole in your wall.
+The photographer could be Andre Vicente Goncalves.
+And he's not snooping -- he just likes the hole in your wall.

 Goncalves is a self-described window "addict" who has made it part of his life's work to photograph portals into private worlds and turn them into beautiful montages that capture the character of their location.

 "I've always had a curiosity about windows," Goncalves, 28, tells CNN.
 "I find it amusing that a small piece of glass between the interior and exterior gives us the feeling of security."

 He's now amassed shots of 3,600, starting in his native Portugal and working his way across Europe.

 Armed with a pair of Canon digital cameras and a telephoto lens, Goncalves stalks the streets with his eyes on upper and lower stories, occasionally attracting the suspicions of locals.

 "In the big cities, no one approaches me, but when I'm photographing the small towns they are asking me why - I think they are afraid because of burglars."

 To allay their fears, Goncalves usually keeps images of his previous work to hand on his cell phone.
 "I show them and they are usually very kind afterward."